filopedraz/llama-explorer/README.md

-# 🦙 LLM Explorer
+# 🦙 Llama Explorer

 Keep track of all the Open Source AI projects, repositories, and discussions around the topics you are interested in with an intuitive UI.

-Try the demo instance [here](https://llm-explorer.joandko.io)
+Try the demo instance [here](https://llama-explorer.joandko.io)

 ## 🛠️ Features

-## 🚀 Roadmap

-- [ ] Living report (LLM explorer) / llama explorer
+- Fetch all the GH information in order to display a set of metrics.

+## 📊 Metrics MVP

-  - [ ] Most starred repositories with a certain tags
+- Most starred repositories
-  - [ ] Most active contributors
+- Most active contributors
+- Best contributor of the day

+## 🚀 Roadmap & Ideas

-  - [ ] Most used models?
+- [ ] Most used models
-  - [ ] Articles of the day? / news?
+- [ ] Fear and greed index
-  - [ ] Best open source llms fetch data from leadersnoad?
+- [ ] Best open source LLMs (https://github.com/open-compass/OpenCompass/)
-  - [ ] Sentiment ?
-Like the fear and greed index
+- [ ] Best open source Diffusers

----

 – [ ] Add DB (postgres) and ORM (sqlalchemy) and refactor the code to use it
 - Fetch all the new developers from Github interested in certain open source projects.
 Get insights about the developers, their interests, and their contributions in an intuitive UI.